|

 found the formality of his gesture even more moving than a smile

-A moment later he had swept her off her off the floor and was
+A moment later he had swept her off the floor and was devouring

-devouring her mouth, crushing her body against his.
-Then, just
+her mouth, crushing her body against his.
+Then, just as suddenly

-as suddenly as it had begun, it was over.
-He laid her gently on
+as it had begun, it was over.
+He laid her gently on the bed, and

-the bed, and went out of the door, leaving Eowyn sprawled on her
+went out of the door, leaving Eowyn sprawling on her back, panting

 Wolfram had entered the castle by his usual route and was now